Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: Introduction

 An even more striking use of proof relevance, explained by \citet{shulman:blog:scones-logical-relations,shulman:2015} and \citet{coquand:2019}, is the computability interpretation of universes.
 A universe is a special type $\Univ$ whose elements $A:\Univ$ may be regarded as types $\mathsf{El}\prn{A}\ \mathit{type}$; in order to substantiate the part of the fundamental lemma that expresses closure under $\mathsf{El}\prn{-}$, we must have a way to extract a logical relation over $\mathsf{El}\prn{A}$ from each computable element $A:\Univ$.
 This would seem to require a ``relation of relations'', but there can be no such thing: the fibers of relations are subsingleton.

-In the past, type theorists have accounted for the logical relations of universes by parameterizing the construction in the graph of an assignment of logical relations to type codes~\citep{allen:1987:lics}, or by using induction-recursion; either approach, however, forces the universe to be closed and inductively defined --- disrupting certain applications of logical relations, including parametricity.
+In the past, some type theorists have accounted for the logical relations of universes by parameterizing the construction in the graph of an assignment of logical relations to type codes~\citep{allen:1987:lics}, or by using induction-recursion; either approach, however, forces the universe to be closed and inductively defined --- disrupting certain applications of logical relations, including parametricity.
 The proof relevance accorded by Artin gluing offers a more direct solution to the problem: one can always have a ``family of small families''.
+This insight is also employed in proof-relevant models of parametricity as discussed in \cref{sec:related:proof-relevant}.